-As a manager of managers, the easiest and most impactful way to reduce bias in promotions is to make a promotion bias spreadsheet.
-Use it in real-time to show if your promotion decisions are demonstrating bias.
+Perhaps the easiest and way to reduce bias in promotions is to use a promotion bias spreadsheet.

 - Create a spreadsheet with everyone in the organization being promoted.